SpaceX Merlin: Merlin 1D

 The Merlin 1D engine was developed by SpaceX between 2011 and 2012, with first flight in 2013.
 The design goals for the new engine included increased reliability, improved performance, and improved manufacturability.
 In 2011, performance goals for the engine were a vacuum thrust of 155000 lbf, a vacuum specific impulse (Isp) of 310 isp, an expansion ratio of 16 (as opposed to the previous 14.5 of the Merlin 1C) and chamber pressure in the "sweet spot" of 1410 psi.
 Merlin 1D was originally designed to throttle between 100% and 70% of maximal thrust; however, further refinements since 2013 now allow the engine to throttle to 40%.

 The basic Merlin fuel/oxidizer mixture ratio is controlled by the sizing of the propellant supply tubes to each engine, with only a small amount of the total flow trimmed out by a "servo-motor-controlled butterfly valve" to provide fine control of the mixture ratio.

 On November 24, 2013, Elon Musk stated that the engine was actually operating at 85% of its potential, and they anticipated to be able to increase the sea-level thrust to about 165000 lbf and a thrust-to-weight ratio of 180.
 This version of the Merlin 1D was used on Falcon 9 Full Thrust and first flew on Flight 20.

 In May 2016, SpaceX announced plans to further upgrade the Merlin 1D by increasing vacuum thrust to 914 kN and sea-level thrust to 845 kN; according to SpaceX, the additional thrust will increase the Falcon 9 LEO payload capability to about 22 metric tons on a fully expendable mission.
 SpaceX also noted that unlike the previous Full Thrust iteration of the Falcon 9 vehicle, the increase in performance is solely due to upgraded engines, and no other significant changes to the vehicle are publicly planned.

 In May 2018, ahead of the first flight of Falcon 9 Block 5, SpaceX announced that the 845 kN goal had been achieved.
 The Merlin 1D is now close to the sea-level thrust of the retired Rocketdyne H-1 / RS-27 engines used on Saturn I, Saturn IB, and Delta II.

+On February 23, 2024, one of the nine Merlin engines powering that launch flew its 22nd mission, which was at the time the flight leading engine.
+It is already the most flown rocket engine to date, surpassing Space Shuttle Main Engine no. 2019's record of 19 flights.